yada-98/introduction-to-data-science/intro-to-data-science.md

-# Introduction to Data Science Project
+# UK Rail Data Project (IJC437)

-This project is dedicated to introduction to data science.
+This project is dedicated to the module introduction to data science, undertaken during the first semester of MSc Data Science at the University of Sheffield.